Return to site

 Leadership needs to anticipate because the return to play journey is an opportunity.

 How to reassess the business systems?
 What to keep and what to change?
 What action plan to return to better production and operations at pace and at scale?
 Which technology to adopt to drive productivity when workforce is reduced?
 How to get more flexibility in the operations?
 How to get more flexibility in operations?
-Which working from home sutsainable plan?
+Which telework plan?
 What new value propositions to match new demand?

 There is no better time for the smartest to explore a lean strategy and stimulate innovation to perform on stage.